-CAP-XX has a research facility at its headquarters in Lane Cove, Australia where a research and development team comprised of 9 engineers and scientists, ably assisted by 3 other engineers and scientists, is continuing development work to maintain CAP-XX's lead position in the engineering of electrode, separator and electrolyte material in supercapacitor devices.
-We have a close association with leading personnel across various research institutions.
-Our Scientific Advisory Board provides clear direction on the commercially relevant technologies our R&D programme should address.
+CAP-XX has a research facility at its headquarters in Lane Cove, Australia where a research and development team comprised of 12 engineers and scientists is continuing development work to maintain CAP-XX's lead position in the engineering of electrode, separator and electrolyte material in supercapacitor devices.
+We also have a close association with leading research institutions, whilst our Scientific Advisory Board provides clear direction on the commercially relevant technologies for our R&D programme.

 The market in which the Company operates is competitive and is characterised by rapid technological change.
-The Company believes it currently has a strong competitive position in all its target markets with its capability to produce supercapacitors with a high energy density and power density in a small conveniently sized flat package.
+CAP-XX has a strong competitive position in all its target markets with its capability to produce supercapacitors with a high energy density and power density in a small conveniently sized flat package.
 CAP-XX devices are also lightweight, work over a broad temperature range and have an operating lifetime measured in years.

 The Company's success depends on its ability to protect and prevent any infringements of its intellectual property.
-To protect its intellectual property CAP-XX has considerable intellectual property embodied in patents covering the design, manufacture and use of its high performance supercapacitors.
-The CAP-XX patent portfolio currently consists of 19 patent families, 12 granted US patents, 4 US patent applications and corresponding international patents and applications.
-A further 4 patent applications have yet to enter national phase.
+To protect this important asset the Company has considerable intellectual property embodied in patents covering the design, manufacture and use of its high performance supercapacitors.
+The CAP-XX patent portfolio currently consists of 19 patent families with 34 granted national patents (14 USA, 7 US continuations and 13 in Europe) with an additional 36 applications pending in various jurisdictions,.
 The patents cover supercapacitive devices, components for supercapacitors, techniques for manufacturing devices and applications of the devices in electronic circuits.